ImpossiblePlayer/ImpossiblePlayer/README.md

 In 2023 I also had a try in C# together with Unity.
 I've developed a [simple game](https://github.com/ImpossiblePlayer/unity-game).
 Also I have developed full-stack todo web app using Flask, SQLAlchemy on back end and React.js on front end.

-### Currently working on...
-Sinse Feb 2023 me, [Nazar @07nazar](https://github.com/07nazar) and [Kirill @Hym1ack](https://github.com/Hym1ack) are developing Ecommerce web app.
-My job is to develop [back end](https://github.com/ImpossiblePlayer/ecommerceBackend) with Express.js and MongoDB.
-And my partners are developing [front end](https://github.com/07nazar/07nazar-ecommerce) We're also planning to rewrite server with Nest.js as it provides more tools and convinience.
-There's also possibility to add PostgreSQL to this project.

 ---

 ### 📫 How to reach me